elementary/hig/code-reviews.md

 ### Avoid big changes in one go

 As someone proposing a code change, probably the most helpful thing is to keep it small.
-A small Pull Request feels less intimidating for a code reviewer, so there is a highler chance to get timely feedback for such a request.
+A small Pull Request feels less intimidating for a code reviewer, so there is a higher chance to get timely feedback for such a request.
 In addition, a small change is a lot less to test and there is a much smaller chance of a regression - both things lead to a higher overall quality and therefore to a better experience for the end user.

 If you're proposing large functional changes, it's usually better to propose clean ups in several smaller Pull Request and linking them to a corresponding Issue report which explains the overarching goal.